 Eric was quiet for a long moment.
 “Clearly that was not my intention.”

 “Well the road to hell is paved with good intentions.”

 Eric let out a rumbling chuckle.
+He liked the rhythms of her lively riposte.
 “So it would seem.”

 “Oh, that’s funny to you?”

 “I like this,” he said, stretching out on his large mattress.
 His bleeds were growing worse by the minute and now trailed down his neck and pooled in the hollow at the base of his throat.
 But even these could not dampen his optimism.
 He had her talking.
 It was something.
 A thin something, but it was a start.
 “I apologize for interrupting your work.
 I’ll let you get back to it.
 Would you be so good as to call me sometime soon?
 At your convenience, of course, though I am regrettably indisposed before 6pm central time.
 That’s two hours ahead of Portland.”

 “Look, Eric, I know you mean well, but this is just…weird.”